somewherewarm/woocommerce-gateway-viva/README.md

 * need help [setting up](#configuration) the gateway,
 * have a customization/integration requirement, or
-* want to see a feature added, e.g. support for payment tokens & recurring payments,
+* want to see a feature added, e.g. support for **tokens** or **recurring payments**,

 ...then we'd love to hear from you!

 Please understand that our time is as limited (and precious) as yours.
-If you need something that requires some of our time, it's not going to be free.
+If you need something that requires some of our time, it's probably not going to be free.

 ### Installation